jjeffchung/Java-Programming-/README.md

 3) Drawing Squares with Recursion Program: Capstone Teamwork Lab D

-My second Java Capstone project lets the user draw squares and adding a square on each corner using Recursion.
+My first Java Capstone project lets the user draw squares and adding a square on each corner using Recursion.
 My classmate Tatsuya Hayashi and I worked on this Capstone project together.

+4) Drawing Squares with Recursion Program: Capstone Teamwork Lab E

+The objective of my second Java Capstone project was to implement a new kind of stack that only accepts a single copy of an object in the stack, while ensuring that there are no duplicates.

-4) Student Class Roster Program: Capstone Teamwork Project 3
+5) Student Class Roster Program: Capstone Teamwork Project 3

 My third and final Java Capstone project lets the user enter specific details about the maximum amount of students to sign up for classes, while providing details about the student's name and to check if a class has reached the full roster capacity.
 My classmate Shaoliang Lin and I worked on this Capstone project together.